AI workloads on Azure

 Also, certain AI workloads aren't in scope, such as:

-• Workloads that require a high performance computing.
+• Workloads that require high-performance computing.

 • Workloads that don't implement generative or discriminative AI use cases.